CamelliaQg118/STAGCL/README.md

 ## Requirements:

 STAGCL is implemented in the pytorch framework.
-Please run STMACL on CUDA.
+Please run STAGCL on CUDA.
 The following packages are required to be able to run everything in this repository (included are the versions we used):

 ```bash
 python==3.11.0